TomPace101/nanopore_diffusion/notes.md

 _TODO_ Name all functions in FEniCS.

 _TODO_ Generate a fenics log file, with timing info.
+More generally, maybe all requests should have an optional log file.
+Use the "logging" module.
+Note you can change the format.
+The runner then uses that log.

 _TODO_ clean up data
 The data folder has lots of junk now.